 Vitamin C helps in the formation of collagen and is also important because it helps protect the fat-soluble vitamin A and vitamin E as well as fatty acids from oxidation.

-Collagen has a great tensile strength and is the main component of fascia, cartilage, ligaments, tendons, bone, and skin.
-Along with soft keratin, it is responsible for skin strength and elasticity, and its degradation leads to wrinkles that accompany aging.
+Collagen has great tensile strength and is the main component of fascia, cartilage, ligaments, tendons, bone, and skin.
+It is responsible for skin strength and elasticity along with soft keratin, and its degradation leads to wrinkles that accompany aging.

 Sources Of lysine